List of Sri Lanka Twenty20 International cricket records: Most runs in a series

 The 2014 ICC World Twenty20 in Bangladesh saw Virat Kohli set the record for the most runs scored in a single series scoring 319 runs.
 He is followed by Tillakaratne Dilshan with 317 runs scored in the 2009 ICC World Twenty20.

 Most ducks

 A duck refers to a batsman being dismissed without scoring a run.

 Tillakaratne Dilshan of Sri Lanka, Pakistan's Umar Akmal and Ireland's Kevin O'Brien has scored the equal highest number of ducks in T20Is with 10 such knocks.

 Bowling records

 Most career wickets

 A bowler takes the wicket of a batsman when the form of dismissal is bowled, caught, leg before wicket, stumped or hit wicket.
 If the batsman is dismissed by run out, obstructing the field, handling the ball, hitting the ball twice or timed out the bowler does not receive credit.

 Tim Southee of New Zealand, is the highest wicket-taker in T20Is.
-Lasith Malinga, former of Sri Lanka, is the highest wicket-taker in T20Is for Sri Lanka.
+Wanindu Hasaranga, former of Sri Lanka, is the highest wicket-taker in T20Is for Sri Lanka.